 Did you know women were shaving with safety razors in the 1950s?
 That is, until manufacturers learned they could make almost any product quicker and cheaper with plastic.
 These were way more lucrative for manufacturers since they had to be replaced far more often.
 Shorter product lifespan = more purchases = more profit.
 Nevermind the havoc they were reaping on the earth by sitting in landfills.
 With access to cheaper materials, brands and advertisers began convincing women the more blades, the better.

 We get the logic -- more blades = better shave, but it’s simply not true.
-In the last post, we explained how more blades leads to irritation, specifically razor burn and ingrown hairs.
-Dermatologists dig into the details in this New York Times article too.
+More blades leads to irritation, specifically razor burn and ingrown hairs.
 TL;DR: Multi-blade razors often removed layers of skin causing razor burn.
 Or they cut the tip of the hair too sharply, causing it to curl back and grow inwards creating ingrown hairs, aka razor bumps.

 We love Alix Tunnel’s explanation of why a single-blade is better in this Refinery29 article, so I’m borrowing from that: “But a single-blade razor will never do you wrong like that.
 It'll cut off the hair bluntly in one pass — no catching or dragging.
 It won't clog, meaning less bacteria buildup.
 In fact, my skin has never been this clear and even-textured.”

 So maybe ladies are starting to return to the idea of a safety razor for women after all?
 Perhaps part of your hesitance is lack of knowledge about how to shave.
 Fear not, we’re here to share all the information you need to make the switch, including proper shaving technique!